 IoT security is more challenging with wider attack surface

-The obvious answer to all the questions above is the fact that home users of Internet are traditionally considered "clients", who are free loaders with very little to offer and therefore not important enough to have an independent presence on the Internet with public IP addresses.
-This is also why you need to sign up for an account on some social media in order to establish your social identity on the Internet or an account on Amazon in order to establish your electronic identity as an consumer.
+The obvious answer to all the questions above is the fact that home users of the Internet are traditionally considered "clients", who are freeloaders with very little to offer and therefore not important enough to have an independent presence on the Internet with public IP addresses.
+This is also why you need to sign up for an account on some social media in order to establish your social identity on the Internet or an account on Amazon in order to establish your electronic identity as a consumer.
 Currently the Internet has a platform-centric architecture with many Internet companies occupying most of the backbone resources.
-We'd like to consider ourselves as independent customers/consumers of various platforms, but this is more a wishful thinking than the reality.
+We'd like to consider ourselves as independent customers/consumers of various platforms, but this is more wishful thinking than reality.
 According to Bruce Schneier, an internationally renowned security technologist, called a "security guru" by the Economist:

 As a consequence of this "Internet Feudalism", new advances of Internet technologies may not be directly applicable or adequately secured before the clear emergence of the winning feudal lords as rulers of the new technologies.
 The IoT revolution is clearly at this stage with the new possibility emerging daily of tempting benefits but without the comprehensive support of a ruling lord.
 This is why some new smart devices for the home are either not directly reachable or not sufficiently secured due to the lack of a comprehensive IoT infrastructure.
 There are many warring lords battling for supremacy in this arena with no clear winner in sight.
 If you are one of those brave souls, you may adopt several different smart home "frameworks", each of which is supported by some big companies such as Amazon, Apple, Google, or even Facebook.
 In that case you will have many different control apps on your cell phone, each having its own style and logo, with remote access capability and database only through their respective vendors.
 This level of complexity can only hinder the progress of IoT adoption.